gbourniq/aws-cloudformation-provision-instance/README.md

 |`BranchName`                  | Name of the branch to git checkout to                                        |
 |`GithubSSHKeySSMParamName`    | Name of the AWS SSM Parameter which stores the Github SSH private key        |

-The following environment variables can be set before running the scripts, and default values are specified within scripts.
+The following environment variables can be set before running the scripts, and default values are specified within scripts

 |**Name**                      |**Description**                                                               |
 |------------------------------|------------------------------------------------------------------------------|
 |`STACK_NAME`                  | Name of the stack to create                                                  |